nullpo-head/winsomnia-ssh/README.md

-# Winsomnia-Ssh
+# Winsomnia-ssh and Prevent-Winsleep

-Winsomnia-Ssh prevents Windows from sleeping while your ssh session is active in WSL.
+`winsomnia-ssh` prevents Windows from going to sleep while your ssh session is active in WSL.
+It also provides a simple CLI, `prevent-winsleep`, which allows you to pause sleep whenever you want, for however long you want.

 ## Installation

 ```sh
 pip install "git+https://github.com/nullpo-head/winsomnia-ssh"
 ```

+`winsomnia-ssh` requires `python` both in WSL2 and Windows.
+Please install Python for Windows via [the official installer](https://www.python.org/downloads/).
+Please DO NOT install Python via Microsoft store.
+It appears that the store app cannot be launched from WSL.

 ## Usage